dreamcatcher-tech/network/Inbox/2024-04-18 1453 is the queue being choked.md

 Need metrics on how long each isolate is taking to complete queue actions.
 Calculate an average along with the queue updates, so we can see how long, on average, each pool, and exact execution, and each branch op takes to complete.

+Need to know how many atomic collisions occurred in each queue action - the collision rate per unit time.

+Atomics could retry all async checks, and then run again, rather than restarting the whole process ?